 Cultural Enrichment and Diversity provides an array of services and programs designed to engage all members of the Sage community in campus life through collaborative efforts with student organizations and student government.
 Working with the Offices of: Student Development and Campus Programming, Career Services and Residence Life, the Office oversees a variety of cultural programming including, but not limited to cultural heritage months, International Food Festival, and sponsored activities and trips.
 In addition, The Office of Cultural Enrichment and Diversity plays a role in building and maintaining partnerships with community organizations, agencies and schools.

-Residence Life on the Troy campus is dedicated to fostering community and creating an additional learning environment outside the classroom.
-In this atmosphere, an individual has the opportunity to explore her or his potential and develop an attitude of personal responsibility for her or his actions.
+Residence Life on the Albany campus is dedicated to fostering community and creating an additional learning environment outside the classroom.
+In this atmosphere, resident students have the opportunity to explore their potential and develop an attitude of personal responsibility for their own actions.
 By participating in stimulating programs and through interactions with other residents with diverse backgrounds and values, each student has an opportunity to explore new areas of intellectual thought and personal growth.
-These living and learning centers are supported by trained paraprofessional students and experienced administrators and faculty to encourage students to practice life-skills such as decision-making, leadership, conflict resolution and team work.
-The residence halls offer a variety of community experiences and living options on the Troy Campus.
+These living and learning centers are supported by trained paraprofessional student staff and experienced administrators to encourage students to practice life-skills such as decision-making, leadership, conflict resolution and team work.

 Administrative Offices are located at 84 Holland Ave., Suite B222, Albany, NY 12208 242-7700

 Security services at the Sage Colleges are provided by the University Heights Association, which also provides security services to the Albany College of Pharmacy and Health Sciences, the Albany Law School and the University Heights College Suites.
 Public Safety Officers in Albany are certified by the State of New York as security guards.
 On the Troy campus, many Public Safety Officers are off-duty Troy Police Officers.